opencomputeproject/onie/docs/design-spec/switch_hw_requirements.rst

                                          this includes <arch>-<machine>-<machine_revision>.
 0x29       Variable    ONIE Version      An ASCII string containing the version of the
                                          ONIE software installed by the manufacturer.

-0x2A       2 bytes     MAC #1 Size       A two-byte big-endian unsigned number of sequential
+0x2A       2 bytes     Num MACs          A two-byte big-endian unsigned integer describing
-                                         MAC addresses allocated to this device, starting with the value specified in the MAC #1 Base TLV.
+                                         the number of sequential MAC addresses allocated to this device, starting with the value specified in the MAC #1 Base TLV (code 0x2A).
 Valid values for this field range from 1 to 65535.

 0x2B       Variable    Manufacturer      An ASCII string containing the name of the entity
                                          that manufactured the device.
 0x2C       2 bytes     Country Code      A two-byte ASCII string containing the ISO 3166-1